valgur/xtr/docs-src/xtrctl.rst

 xtrctl status [options] [pattern] <socket path>

-The status command displays status information for sinks matching the given pattern, or for all sinks if no pattern is specified.
-The sink name, current log level, buffer capacity, current used buffer space and number of dropped log messages are displayed.
+The status command displays status information for sources matching the given pattern, or for all sources if no pattern is specified.
+The source name, current log level, buffer capacity, current used buffer space and number of dropped log messages are displayed.
 For example::